 Dinant is one of the most picturesque towns in Wallonia, the French part of Belgium.
-A small city located along the banks of the river Meuse, with the citadel of Dinant looming with grandeur over the city.
+A small city located along the banks of the river Meuse, with the Dianant citadel looming with grandeur over the city.
 Steeped in history, the story of Dinant goes back all the way to the 10th century.
-Most famous for its citadel, Adolphe Sax, the inventor of the saxophone and Leffe beer which was first brewed in Dinant, the town is quaint and charming and makes a great day trip from Brussels.
+Most famous for its citadel, Adolphe Sax, the inventor of the saxophone and Leffe beer which was first brewed in Dinant, the town is quaint and charming, with plenty of things to do in Dinant and makes a great day trip from Brussels.

 Being from Belgium, I had visited Dinant as a child with my parents.
-I must have been really small since I cannot remember anything about that visit.
-It took me a long time to return, but I’m glad I did.
+I must have been really small since I cannot remember anything about that visit and what to do in Dinant, apart from visiting the citadel, of course.
+It took me a long time to return, but I’m glad I did and discovered some great Dinant attractions for visitors.
 We went on a sunny Winters day, but a visit to Dinant is recommended any time of the year.
 It is however best to visit on a clear day which will provide great views from the citadel over the valley of the river Meuse.

 Best things to do in Dinant, Belgium